-Below, we will take a deeper look at some of the benefits associated with cordyceps:
+Below, we will take a deeper look at some of the benefits of cordyceps:

-Cordyceps mushroom offers cancer benefits—one of the potential benefits of using Cordyceps is reducing the rate of tumor growth.
-Also, the mushroom has powerful anti inflammatory properties which fight chronic inflammation.
+Cordyceps reduces tumor growth rate.
+Also, the mushroom has powerful anti-inflammatory properties which fight chronic inflammation.
 Since inflammation is one of the leading precursors to cancer, the ability of the caterpillar fungus to reduce inflammation reduces cancer risk.

-Research shows that the mushroom can treat a wide variety of cancers, including:
+Research shows that the mushroom can treat a different cancers, including:

 - Breast cancer